Washington Suburban Sanitary Commission

 The Washington Suburban Sanitary Commission (WSSC Water) is a bi-county political subdivision of the State of Maryland that provides safe drinking water and wastewater treatment for Montgomery and Prince George's Counties in Maryland except for a few cities in both counties that continue to operate their own water facilities.

 The Commission is one of the largest water and wastewater utilities in the United States.
-WSSC serves about 1.8 million people in an approximately 1000 sqmi area.
+WSSC Water serves about 1.9 million people in an approximately 1000 sqmi area.
 It owns and manages over 11000 mi of water and sewer mains.

 Operations

 A bi-county agency, WSSC Water has extensive regulatory functions.
 It promulgates and enforces the plumbing code for its jurisdiction as well as reviews and approves contract plans for extensions of water and sewer mains.
-The agency operates 3 reservoirs (plus shared access to a fourth reservoir), 2 drinking water filtration plants, and 6 wastewater treatment plants.
+The agency operates 3 reservoirs (plus shared access to a fourth reservoir), 2 drinking water filtration plants, and 6 water resource recovery facilities.
 It also collects wastewater which is treated at the Blue Plains Advanced Wastewater Treatment Plant (operated by DC Water) in Washington, D.C.